selfdriven-foundation/selfdriven-ai/docs/pages/situational-awareness-framework-organisations.md

 - Track decision provenance (why/how choices are made).
 - Form cross-functional teams to co-design human–machine workflows.

-## 3. Emerging — "Machine in Control / Human in Context"
+## 3. Now — "Machine in Control / Human in Context"
 "We define direction, not decisions."

 ### Mindset Characteristics